 I hate gimmicks like this, and I'd demand better than this if I was buying a more expensive cooler, but the Freezer's cheap enough that I don't care all that much.
 Interestingly, my stock Intel cooler lasted precisely six years before it turned into a jet turbine (2005-2011).

 The Freezer works great, much better than any fan this cheap deserves to work.
 It's easy to install, it runs cool, and it's almost completely silent.

 The instructions blow; they give tiny little pictograms that you're expected to understand.
-Once you get your head around them, though, you'll be fine; even a hardware retard like me figured it out.
+Once you get your head around them, though, you'll be fine.
+I know nothing about hardware, and even I could figure it out.
 The hardware headbangers out there will have no problem.

 (In a perfect example of "but they would say that", the manual says that you should only use Arctic thermal compound.
 Ha!)

 The Freezer is, for all intents and purposes, completely silent.

 The only way I was able to discern any noise it was making was by taking the side panel off my case, putting my ear a foot away from the fan then jamming my fingers into the blades to force the fan to stop (don't try this at home, kids!).
 This is the only way I noticed that yes, the fan does make a very very quiet hum, if you listen really really hard.

 If you're not making stupid tests that put risks either losing a finger or breaking your fan, you will not hear the Freezer.
 It'll certainly be drowned out by your power supply, GPU fan, and even your hard drive if it's on the way out.
 This might drive you nuts, because you'll realise just how noisy all your other components are in comparison.